 Conclusion

 As film grain is becoming particularly interesting for video compression community, we further explore its possibilities within video compression framework.
-Furthermore, [3] provides detailed specification of the film grain technology and [5] describes an implementation of a real-time bit-accurate film grain simulation, showing that film grain technology gained on the visibility in the compression community.
+Furthermore, [3] provides detailed specification of the film grain technology and [5] describes an implementation of a real-time bit-accurate film grain simulation, showing that film grain technology has gained visibility in the compression community.
 Our software is also aligned with the proposal in [3].
 We believe that the presented software, both estimation and synthesis part, could be of interest to the community to further develop the film grain technology within VVC and VTM.

 Acknowledgment